n6ls0n/coding-video-notes/README.md

 - This means that a picture coded with a uniform number of Basic Units per slice may result in coded slices with a significant variation in coded size.
 It may be preferable to choose slice sizes to maintain a roughly constant coded slice

 - Increasingly, video codecs are handling larger frame sizes such as HD, 4K and above.
-Modern processors can contain mulitple core capable of operating in parallel
+Modern processors can contain multiple core capable of operating in parallel

-- Video can be decoded quickly and more efficiently if multiple sections of a coded frame can be decoded simultaneously by mulitple processing cores and/or multiple processing threads
+- Video can be decoded quickly and more efficiently if multiple sections of a coded frame can be decoded simultaneously by multiple processing cores and/or multiple processing threads

 - A picture may be coded as one or more tiles.
 Unlike slices, which may or may not be rectangular, tiles are always rectangular